This is the README from the

 JBPrices contract will by used for trying to normalize the values.

-If a payment received does not meet a minting threshold or is in excess of the minted tiers, the balance is stored as a credit which will be added to future payments and applied to mints at that time.
+If a payment received does not meet a price threshold or is in excess of the minted tiers, the balance is stored as a credit which will be added to future payments and applied to mints at that time.
 A flag can also be passed to avoid accepting payments that aren't applied to mints in full.

 The contract's owner can mint on demand from tier's that have been pre-programmed to allow manual token minting.